 But, after almost two decades of wondering what my hair would look like wavy and loosely textured without the need for salt from an ocean plunge or hot tools and styling products, I finally took the plunge and got the perm.

 Now hear me out.
 I know at first sound of the word “perm” conjures up images of tightly coiled ringlets from the ‘80s, aka the spiral perm, and countless hours sitting at the salon with funky smelling formula seeping into one’s hair.
 I know — I had this done multiple times, starting from the tender age of six.
 But to my surprise, and relief, I discovered that perms have come a long way since the days of my poodle-like mane.

-To achieve my ideal “natural” looking, soft, tousled curls, last summer I opted for the American Wave at ARROJO NYC’s Brooklyn location.
-I loved the results so much that this year I tested out Curl Cult, a proprietary new perm created by celebrity hairstylist and owner of LA-based Hairroin Salon Janine Jarman.
-While both perms produced bouncy, loose waves I desired, the process and formula used quite differs.
+To achieve my ideal “natural” looking, soft tousled curls, I went with the American Wave at the Brooklyn location of Nick Arrojo’s salon ARROJO NYC.
+I loved the results so much that once the waves grew out, I tried a new perm called Curl Cult, a proprietary new perm created by celebrity hairstylist and owner of LA-based Hairroin Salon Janine Jarman.
+While both perms produced the bouncy, loose waves I desired, the process and formula used quite differs.